 Dr Finn de Brí, Chief Information Officer, ICT Division, Houses of the Oireachtas

 Finn has responsibility for the Oireachtas Digital Transformation, which is a multi-annual transformation, incorporating 7 programmes of development and over 100 projects.
 Prior to this he was head of Taxes and Customs software application development in the Office of the Revenue Commissioners.
 He holds a PhD in Information Systems from Trinity College Dublin where he researched and developed an eight-stage maturity model which describes and predicts how information systems in large government organisations develop over time.

-Venkatesh Kannan, Novel Technologies Lead, Irish Centre for High-End Computing (ICHEC)
+Venkatesh Kannan, Centre Technical Manager, Irish Centre for High-End Computing (ICHEC)